Welcome to today's edition of the Rush 24-7 podcast.

 He admits he's screwed up.

-Dashell's gone.
+Dashel's gone.

-You know, Jimmy Carter came in, huge approval ratings, everyone was sick of uh Nixon, sick of Ford, sick uh sick of Vietnam, sick of it all.
+Everyone was sick of Nixon, sick of Ford, sick of Vietnam, sick of it all.

 Let's go to Rick in Malibu.

-Rick, uh you are on the Rush Limbaugh show.
+You are on the Rush Limbaugh Show.

-Yeah, hi Mark, thanks for taking my call.
+Thanks for taking my call.

-It's a f it's fun listening to you.
+It's fun listening to you.

-It's uh it's a pleasure.
+It's a pleasure.

 It's a pleasure to have you on, Rick.

-And in his answers, when he was asked about, and that's specifically with Chris Wallace on Fox News, when he was asked about all these jobs that are taking place three years, four or the spending, excuse me, taking place two, three, and four years down the line.
+And in his answers, when he was asked about, and that's specifically with Chris Wallace on Fox News, when he was asked about all these jobs that are taking place three years, all the spending, excuse me, taking place two, three, and four years down the line, he didn't defend it all and say it's stimulative.

-He actually said, Well, my goal is to create jobs long term.
+He actually said, well, my goal is to create jobs long term.

 Well, that's not a stimulus bill.